otorongemah/gemah-conan-ratus-bot/README.md

 # gemah-conan-ratus-bot
-A simple multiplatform bot for Discord and Telegram.
+A simple multiplatform bot for Telegram.